|Albuterol Inhaler (Generic)|

 Your Ventolin may require priming before use.
 If so, it should come with instructions on how to do this.
 You may also need to shake your device before each use.

 If you miss a dose, take your medication as soon as possible.
 Skip the missed dose if it’s almost time for your next one.
 Ventolin should be refilled before it runs out.
 Your doctor may adjust your dose due to factors like surgery, stress, illness, or a recent asthma attack.
-Do not attempt to change your own dose without first consulting your doctor.
+Do not attempt to change your own albuterol dosage without first consulting your doctor.

 Keep your inhaler clean.
 Clean the plastic actuator with the canister removed weekly.
 Follow any cleaning instructions included with your device.
 If this substance gets in your eyes, rinse it out with water.